Fukki/Auto-LFG-Link/README.md

 - You need to command again to stop auto shout</br>
 - Auto shout ignore you have ready post LFG or not it just spam only</br>
 - You can get shout block if you set faster or more spam for good is 1/3000 (3 sec) or 2/6000 (6 sec)</br>
-- Autolfg party/raid can post from everywhere like while in dungeon</br>
+- Autolfg party/raid/auto shout can post from everywhere like while in dungeon</br>